Walnut, Kansas

 E.O.
 Green began the Walnut Journal in December 1881.

-In February 1882, Walnut Mills was sold to McCullough & Hollister, who fitted it with a complete line of new and improved machinery.
-It contained three runs of stone and had a capacity for grinding 100 bushels of wheat and 300 of corn per day.
+In February 1882, Walnut Mills was sold to McCullough & Hollister, who installed a complete line of new and improved machinery.
+It contained three stone runs and had a capacity to grind 100 bushels of wheat and 300 bushels of corn per day.
 The principal market for the goods was Texas, and the orders received were much in advance of the supply.
-The mill building was a two-story frame, measuring 24 by 36 feet, and a 40-horsepower engine supplied the power.
+The mill building was a two-story frame structure measuring 24 by 36 feet, and a 40-horsepower engine supplied power.

 Public School in Walnut, Kansas.